-Replacement/maintenance: VRFB manufacturers note the vanadium electrolyte doesn’t degrade over time, so they can last much longer than other technologies.
+Replacement/maintenance: The flow battery’s membrane degrades little over time, allowing flow batteries to last much longer than other technologies.
+Flow batteries also require little maintenance.
 With other technologies, adding more batteries is the only way to increase hours of storage.
-A benefit of VRFB architecture is that you can increase battery size by simply adding more electrolyte.
+A benefit of flow batteries is that you can increase storage capacity by simply adding more electrolyte.

-Cycling: VRFB developers say the technology has no cycling limitations, and batteries can be charged and discharged completely without impact on their lifespan.
+Cycling: Flow battery developers say the technology has no cycling limitations, and batteries can be charged and discharged completely without impact on their lifespan.

 Nickel cadmium or NiCd batteries have been around since the early 1900s.
 Though they may not have the energy density (the power) of other technologies, they provide long life and reliability without complex management systems.

 Cost: Nickel cadmium is relatively inexpensive compared with other technologies.